flyve-mdm/legacy-web-dashboard/README.md

 ### Versioning

-In order to provide transparency on our release cycle and to maintain backward compatibility, [Flyve MDM](https://flyve-mdm.com/) is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+In order to provide transparency on our release cycle and to maintain backward compatibility, `Flyve MDM` is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 We are committed to following and complying with the rules, the best we can.

-See [the tags section of our GitHub project](http://github.com/flyve-mdm/flyve-mdm-web-ui/tags) for changelogs for each release version of Flyve MDM.
+See [the tags section of our GitHub project](http://github.com/flyve-mdm/flyve-mdm-web-ui/tags) for changelogs for each release version of `Flyve MDM`.
 Release announcement posts on [the official Teclib' blog](http://www.teclib-edition.com/en/communities/blog-posts/) contain summaries of the most noteworthy changes made in each release.

 ### Roadmap